Your financial consolidation software: SaaS, PaaS, Cloud or On-premise? How to make the right choice?

 - If your company’s culture provides business departments with total independence, SaaS is the perfect solution: you’ll get the benefit of faster implementation and maintenance for your application.
 SaaS and PaaS also enable our consultants to intervene immediately when technical assistance is required.
 In licence mode, consultants must travel or request temporary access to servers for technical interventions.
 This requires more time and can be more expensive.

-Lastly, what about the cloud and full web?
+Lastly, what about the cloud and browser-based technology?

-Applications which are not natively full web can also be provided virtually via the web, but this requires the use of additional applications to enable virtualisation (Citrix, etc.).
+Applications which are not natively browser-based can also be provided virtually via the web, but this requires the use of additional applications to enable virtualisation (Citrix, etc.).